Trino concepts#

 Client#

-Clients include command line tools, desktop applications, web-based applications, and software-as-a-service solutions with features such as interactive SQL query authoring with editors, or rich user interfaces for graphical query creation, query running and result rendering, visualizations with charts and graphs, reporting, and dashboard creation.
+Clients applications include command line tools, desktop applications, web-based applications, and software-as-a-service solutions with features such as interactive SQL query authoring with editors, or rich user interfaces for graphical query creation, query running and result rendering, visualizations with charts and graphs, reporting, and dashboard creation.

 Data source#